 - Almost half of the families in our programs enter with a diagnosed medical or behavioral health condition.

-- Through referrals to community providers, Friends connects parents, caregivers, and their children to physical and behavioral health services each year.
+- Through referrals to community providers, Friends Association connects parents, caregivers, and their children to physical and behavioral health services each year.

 Intake screening reveals that the majority of adults entering our emergency shelter have long histories of traumatic stress, including Adverse Childhood Experiences.
 In addition to challenging behavioral responses stemming from trauma, people experiencing homelessness also suffer from depression, substance use disorder, and severe behavioral health conditions and we see this in the families we serve.